aphp/Cohort360-QueryExecutor/README.md

-    patientAge?: PATIENT_AGE, // The age constraint of the patient dateRangeList?: Array<DATE_RANGE>, // The date range constraint of the resource encounterDateRange?: DATE_RANGE // The date range constraint of the related encounter }
+    patientAge?: PATIENT_AGE, // The age constraint of the patient dateRangeList?: Array<DATE_RANGE>, // The date range constraint of the resource encounterDateRange?: DATE_RANGE // The date range constraint of the related encounter uniqueFields?: Array<UNIQUE_FIELD> // The unique fields of the resource to count the patients }

 type PATIENT_AGE = {